 Welcome to my website!
-My name is John Duffy and I’m an experienced Musician and Instrumental Teacher with a BMus(hons) degree, performance diplomas in keyboard and over twenty year’s experience in music teaching, in the Edinburgh schools and in private practice.
-I’m a member of the Incorporated Society of Musicians with registered private teacher status and up-to-date DBS certificate.
+My name is John Duffy and I’m an experienced, qualified, Musician and Instrumental Teacher with over twenty year’s experience in music teaching, in the Edinburgh schools and in private practice.
+I hope you find this website useful, and if you’re looking for a piano teacher, please do get in touch.

 Piano Lessons – I offer lessons in Piano and Music Theory to pupils in the Edinburgh and Lothians, and welcome enquiries from intermediate and advanced students (ABRSM/Trinity Grades 6–8 & Diploma level).
 I also have some spaces for beginners, and those working through the earlier grades (ABRSM/Trinity Grades 1–5), so, if you’re completely new to the piano or if you’ve had some lessons in the past, or you’re a more advanced student, please do get in touch, I’ll be happy to hear from you.

 My Students – The majority of my pupils tend to be in full-time education of one sort or another (from the Independent and City of Edinburgh Schools), and those at College/University, however I do welcome enquiries from older students.
 Some of my pupils have made the grade to study music at University, and others are now University students studying other subjects, but with a strong interest in music.